the-jojo/SpiderBUG/README.md

 ├── README.md # this readme file
 └── setup.py  # setup python file includes pip package requirements
 ```

+In-depth description of the source code can be found in the documentation of each file.

 ## SpiderBUG run on all Scenarios